PES 2019 is a brilliant football game – but was badly hurt by the loss of the Champions League.

-The reason Merceron left the company was reportedly due to the shift from console gaming to mobile – which brings us on to Unreal Engine.
+Merceron reportedly left the company due to the shift from console gaming to mobile – which brings us on to Unreal Engine.

 Unreal powers Fortnite, PUBG mobile and other demanding mobile games.
 On console, it’s scaleable, allowing for true next-generation graphics, better AI and improved ball physics.

 Konami may opt to shift to this engine for PES 2020 – allowing for a best-in-class mobile game and a substantially improved console and PC offering.

 Sadly, there was no Nintendo Switch version last year – which gave FIFA a big advantage (admittedly, sales of the Switch version at launch contributed to around one per cent of total sales in the UK – so hardly Earth shattering).

 Although FIFA on Switch is a solid port, it’s some way behind the other console versions – making it more vulnerable from an attack from PES.

 This would especially be the case should Konami move to Unreal – which has been proven to scale well on Switch in titles such as Outlast 2.

 Speaking to Eurogamer a while ago, Konami’s Adam Bhatti, said: “I’ve been saying to a lot of people, we have a great relationship with Nintendo – we’ve obviously brought out Bomberman which has done fantastic for the Switch.
 So as a company it’s a platform that we’re looking at, for sure.